bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

-Task scheduling, memory management, interacting with I/O device drivers (hardware layer)
+A general-purpose OS can be responsible for task scheduling, memory management, interacting with I/O device drivers (hardware layer).

 2. Describe the job of the Scheduler in the OS in general.

-The OS Scheduler choose processes from the list of ready processes, so that they can they can be dispatched to the CPU to be executed.
+The OS Scheduler choose processes from a list of ready processes, so that the processes can be dispatched to the CPU to be executed.

-3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler

-MLFQ is comprised of a priority queue of queues, which makes it more flexible and overall faster than a Round-Robin scheduler.
+MLFQ is comprised of a dynamic priority queue to determine process execution order, which makes it more flexible and overall faster than a Round-Robin scheduler (which is based on a first-come, first-serve methodology).

 ## Programming Exercise: The Lambda School Shell (`lssh`)